ARCTraining/hpc2-software/book/course/spack/existing.md

 Compilers are a bit different to other pieces of software.
 Typically the easiest way to get Spack to use a system compiler is to make sure it's in your path and tell Spack to try to find it.
-In this example I'm going to swap out the default Intel compiler on ARC4 for a shiny GNU compiler:
+In this example I'm going to load a newer GCC compiler than is available by default:

 ```bash
 $ module add gcc/14.2.0